A Coach for Cinderella: Summary

 The story begins with Cinderella wishing to have a better life, away from her evil stepsisters.
 There is a gnome that is watching Cinderella live a strenuous life.
 When Cinderella falls asleep the gnome takes Cinderella's measurements, then leaves to meet other gnomes in the woods.
 He tells them that Cinderella has done quite a bit for them when they were in need, so they should return the favor.
 The gnomes decide to help Cinderella by making her a dress for the ball, and a car that she can travel in.
 They use various things around the forest to make her a carriage.
 Then, they put it through the "modernizer" and at the end of the clip it is revealed to be a new Chevrolet.
 Cinderella then goes out to the ball in the car, with the rest of the story told by the sequel A Ride for Cinderella.

+Availability

 This film is in the public domain.